 The Communications/PR Intern will gain first-hand knowledge of all aspects of the Communications and Public Relations Department of a national LGBT advocacy organization by working to conduct proactive public relations, produce GLAAD publications and draft communications materials.

-The Director of Communications will work with the Communications/PR Intern on researching and writing media pitches, posts for GLAAD's blog and conducting proactive outreach that communicates GLAAD's work to the public.
+The Associate Director of Communications will work with the Communications/PR Intern on researching and writing media pitches, posts for GLAAD's blog and conducting proactive outreach that communicates GLAAD's work to the public.
 The Communications/PR Intern would have the opportunity to assist in promoting and coordinating media on red carpets and working with celebrities at special events including the GLAAD Media Awards in New York.
 The intern would also research and draft letters and communications from GLAAD President used in outreach to the LGBT community.

 The Communications/PR Internship also involves preparing, editing, and drafting GLAAD publications and blog postings to gain experience in producing organizational newsletters and writing articles about GLAAD's work.
 As part of research for these articles, the Communications/PR Intern will be able to interact with all the departments in the organization, and gain broad experience in LGBT activism, non-profit organizations, and communications.